Ohio Wesleyan University: Contemporary period (1984–present)

 Stuyvesant Hall, built in 1930, is the oldest residence in use on West Campus.

 The president, David Warren, increased admission standards in 1985, engaged students in a "live-in" presidency, expanded media exposure and established a National Colloquium focused on the liberal arts.
 Warren engaged in forty-one interviews on the ABC and NBC networks.

 More recently, Ohio Wesleyan has achieved several academic and athletic recognitions.
 A 1986 study, titled "Educating America's Scientists: The Role of the Research Colleges," identified Ohio Wesleyan as one of 48 highly selective "science-active" liberal arts institutions in the nation.
 The Battling Bishops won NCAA Division III national championships in men's basketball (1988) and men's (1998, 2011) and women's (2001, 2002) soccer.
-Despite these efforts, Ohio Wesleyan is one of many liberal arts colleges in the United States that is experiencing declining enrollment.
-The 2017 incoming class was 9% smaller than the year before.
+Ohio Wesleyan also is reporting increasing enrollment figures, In fall 2025, Ohio Wesleyan reported its fourth consecutive year of enrollment growth, with1,652 undergraduates, up about 8% since fall 2024.
+The university also enrolled 516 new, first-time students, up from 474 in fall 2024.

 Ohio Wesleyan continues to undertake construction projects.
 The Hamilton-Williams Campus Center opened in 1991.
 The Memorial Union Building was renovated in 2001 to accommodate the Economics Department, the Academic Resource Center, the Information Services portion of the combined Libraries and Information Services department, and the Woltemade Center for Economics, Business and Entrepreneurship.
 The Schimmel/Conrades Science Center opened in 2004 to provide 52000 sqft of additional space for the science departments.
 In 2011, the Meek Aquatics Center opened as a state-of-the-art facility, also used by the Delaware community.
 In 2018, the university opened the Delaware Entrepreneurial Center at OWU in collaboration with the City of Delaware and Delaware County.
 In 2019, Ohio Wesleyan announced an ambitious Residential Renewal project, committing $60M to renovating existing buildings and the construction of a new village of apartments.

 Campus

-Elliott Hall, the first college building on campus, was renovated in 2000 and is Ohio's oldest collegiate Greek Revival building.
+Elliott Hall, the first college building on campus, was renovated in 2014 and is Ohio's oldest collegiate Greek Revival building.

 The Ohio Wesleyan campus is next to downtown Delaware, and is bisected by Sandusky Street, the main north–south street through the heart of the city.
 The street informally divides the campus into an eastern sector composed mainly of academic buildings and a western sector composed mainly of residential and administrative buildings.
 Many facilities have been constructed in the last two years, with substantial benefit to science, art, and athletic programs on campus.